RahulMht/LLM_Assignment_2To5/Assignment_2/README.md

 A compact repository demonstrating the impact of Artificial Intelligence in healthcare through two core artifacts:

 1. **presentation_slides.pdf** – 12-slide, 16:9 ratio deck summarising market growth, use-cases and challenges.
-2. **train-transformer-news-classification.ipynb** – Jupyter Notebook that trains a transformer model for healthcare-related news-topic classification and underpins several statistics cited in the slides.
+2. **train-transformer-news-classification.ipynb** – Jupyter Notebook that trains a transformer model for news-topic classification and underpins several statistics cited in the slides.

 ## 🗂 Repository Contents
 | Path | Description |